Junxian-Li-0/sPGGM_project/README.md

 ## Usage
-Download the source codes and unzip the UCEC_sample.rar.
-The code has been tested in Matlab R2021b and R4.4.1 and Python 3.9 The implement of sPGGM on TCGA-UCEC dataset is shown as examples in this project.
-The input data can be changed with theother datasets if necessary.
+Download the source codes and upzip the data.rar.
+### Examples
+The TCGA-UCEC dataset consists of 434 tumor samples and 35 adjacent tumor samples.
+Based on the corresponding clinical information of TCGA, tumor samples are classified into different stages:  stage IA (167 samples), stage IB (148 samples), stage IC (25 samples), stage IIA (6 samples), stage IIB (13 samples), stage IIIA (40 samples), stage IIIB (6 samples), and stage IV (29 samples).
+The gene expression profiling data can be accessed at: https://portal.gdc.cancer.gov/projects/TCGA-UCEC.
+Several data files of UCEC are listed as follows:
+UCEC_gene.txt
+UCEC_normal.txt
+UCEC_tumor.txt
+UCEC_stage.txt
+UCEC_clinical.txt

 ### Step1 Get network from PPI network
-#### In python
 Run the "construct_network.py" program to obtain the local network of each center gene, which has been tested in Python 3.9.

 Input: All gene, e.g. UCEC_gene.txt